HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Lucid Group, Inc. (LCID) Investors Who Suffered Over $100k Losses to Contact Firm's Attorneys, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Dec.
-8, 2021 /PRNewswire/ -- Hagens Berman urges Lucid Group, Inc. (NASDAQ: LCID) investors with losses exceeding $100k to submit your losses now.
+14, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Lucid Group, Inc. ( LCID) investors with losses exceeding $100k to submit your losses now.

 The investigation focuses on Lucid’s and senior management’s statements concerning the company’s transition on July 23, 2021 to a publicly held company through its merger with special purpose acquisition company Churchill Capital Corp.
 IV (“CCIV”).